-NASDAQ Global Select Market Listing
+Nasdaq Global Select Market Listing

-We expect the ADSs to be approved for listing on the NASDAQ Global Select Market, subject to notice of issuance, under the symbol "ARGX."
+The ADSs are listed on the Nasdaq Global Select Market under the symbol "ARGX."

-Before this offering, there has been no public market for the ADSs.
-The initial public offering price for the ADSs will be determined by negotiations between us and the representatives and based, in part, on the price of our ordinary shares on Euronext Brussels.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price will be:
+The public offering price for the ADSs was determined by negotiations between us and the representatives and based, in part, on the trading price of our ADSs on the Nasdaq Global Select Market.
+In addition to prevailing market conditions, the factors considered in determining the public offering price were:

-- the history of, and prospects for, our company and the industry in which we compete; - § our past and present financial information; - § an assessment of our management, its past and present operations and the prospects for, and timing of, our future revenues; - $\S$ the present state of our development; and - § the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the history of, and prospects for, our company and the industry in which we compete; - § our past and present financial information; - § an assessment of our management, its past and present operations and the prospects for, and timing of, our future revenues; - the present state of our development; and - § the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.

-An active trading market for the ADSs may not develop on the NASDAQ Global Select Market, or if such a market develops, may not be sustained.
-It is also possible that after this offering the ADSs will not trade in the public market at or above the initial public offering price.
+An active trading market for the ADSs may not be sustained on the Nasdaq Global Select Market.
+It is also possible that after this offering the ADSs will not trade in the public market at or above the public offering price.